pure-chance/greed/paper/paper.typ

 The following visualizations present the computed optimal policies and their associated payoffs for both terminal and normal game states.
 These visualizations provide many insights into the strategic principles of Greed and what those principles say about the game itself.

+#let payoffs = figure(
+  image("assets/optimal_values.svg", width: 100%),
+  alt: "Plot of the optimal values (payoffs) for Greed.",
+  caption: [*Optimal payoffs for each state given the standard ruleset of $M = 100, s = 6$.* In terminal states, there is a logarithmic curve which marks where the odds are equal.
+For normal states, there are distinct bands spaced $s$ apart in which the payoffs are more in favor of the player who is ahead.
+There is also the _inverse icicles_, which are the little bands near $(M, M)$ where the advantage switches to the player who is behind.], )

-#let terminal-payoffs = figure(
+#let rolls = figure(
-  image("assets/terminal_payoffs.svg", width: 100%),
+  image("assets/optimal_policy.svg", width: 100%),
+  alt: "Plot of the optimal policy (dice counts) for Greed.",
-  caption: [*Optimal payoffs for terminal states given the standard ruleset of $M = 100, s = 6$.* The optimal policy for terminal states gives payoffs that benefit the active player unless the queued player has built a sufficient lead, or the score is very close to $M$.]
+  caption: [*Optimal rolls for each state given the standard ruleset of $M = 100, s = 6$.* For normal states, there is a weak correlation between the opponents score and the optimal number of dice to throw.
+For terminal states, the optimal policy while ahead is to _stand_.
+For terminal states where victory is not guaranteed, there is a positive correlation between the difference in the queued score and the active score, and the optimal number of dice to roll.
+This accounts for the diagonal bands.]
 )
-#let normal-payoffs = figure(
-  image("assets/normal_payoffs.svg", width: 100%),
-  caption: [*Optimal payoffs for normal states given the standard ruleset of $M = 100, s = 6$.* The optimal policy for normal states gives payoffs slightly benefit the active player in the opening, and strongly benefit players who have a massive lead nearing $M$.
-There are also bands spaced $s$ apart of better payoffs.]
-)
-#let terminal-n = figure(
-  image("assets/terminal_n.svg", width: 100%),
-  caption: [*Optimal policy for terminal states given the standard ruleset of $M = 100, s = 6$.* As expected, the optimal policy for terminal states where the active player is ahead is to roll $0$ and claim the guaranteed win.
-This also holds true for states where the active player can force a win by rolling some $n$ number of dice.
-For cases where there is no guaranteed win, the optimal $n$ dice to roll increases as the gap between the active player's score and the queued player's score increases, bounded by $M$.]
-)
-#let normal-n = figure(
-  image("assets/normal_n.svg", width: 100%),
-  caption: [*Optimal policy for normal states given the standard ruleset of $M = 100, s = 6$.* It's only advantageous to _stand_ when very close to $M$ (though a little less when significantly ahead).
-Otherwise, it's optimal to _roll_ with almost no regard to the other player's score (outside of being within $approx 5\%$ of $M$).]
-)

 #place(auto, scope: "parent", float: true)[
+  #block(height: 100%)[
     #grid(
-    columns: 2,
-    gutter: 2em,
+      columns: 1, gutter: 2em,
-    box[#terminal-payoffs <fig:terminal-payoffs>],
-    box[#normal-payoffs <fig:normal-payoffs>],
-    box[#terminal-n <fig:terminal-n>],
-    box[#normal-n <fig:normal-n>],
+      box[#payoffs <fig:payoffs>],
+      box[#rolls <fig:rolls>],
     )
   ]
+]

 == A Game of Chicken
-Looking at @fig:terminal-payoffs, it's clear that you should absolutely not stop rolling dice if you are not already very close to the max score, because otherwise the opponent can easily catch up and win.
+Looking at @fig:payoffs, it's clear that you should absolutely not stop rolling dice if you are not already very close to the max score, because otherwise the opponent can easily catch up and win.
 The most notable feature is the band of balanced endgames (the white band), which follows a square-root function.
 Relating the terminal payoffs to the normal states, notice that the (bad) red area over the white band is the inverse of the (good) blue area for the normal payoffs.
 This is expected, since normal states in the positive region will lead the opponent to the corresponding negative region in the terminal states.

 Another detail worth mentioning is the 4 white tiles at $(100, 100, F), (99, 99, F), ..., (96, 96, F)$ These states are ties, because rolling even one die will result in a bust at least half the time.